 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-[] Yes [√] N

-State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$108,446,000.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\lceil \sqrt{\rceil}$ If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes $[\sqrt{\ }]$ No State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$160,204,000.
 Indicate the number of shares outstanding of each of the registrant's classes of Common Stock, as of the latest practicable date.
-As of December 9, 2022:

-Common Stock (\$.10 par value): 12,338,845 shares Class B Stock (\$.10 par value): 2,318,857 shares
+As of December 8, 2023: Common Stock (\$.10 par value): 12,338,845 shares Class B Stock (\$.10 par value): 2,318,857 shares